-HERE IS a slightly modified version of the English translation of the Bhagavad Gita by Sivananda (1887-1963) of Divine Life Society in the Himalayas.
+Here is a slightly modified and extracted version of a work by Sivananda (1887-1963).
+He founded the Divine Life Society in the Himalayas.
 His work is for free distribution.
 The Sanskrit of the verses is retained along with an English translation.

-I consider Swami Sivananda's English translation one of the best.
 Still, I have modified it: updated and simplified the web design, the headings, and the language of the work somewhat.
 The spelling and capitalisation of some words are also slightly modified in some places to make the main content stand out readily.
 Sivananda's commentaries and introductory matters are dropped for similar reasons.
+His very good work is online here: [◦Gita]

 DHRITARASHTRA and Pandu were brothers and local kings in ancient India.
 Pandu, married to Kunti and Madri, was cursed for a sin while hunting.
 Kunti begot three children, Yudhisthira, Bhima and Arjuna.
 Madri had twins, Nakula and Sahadeva.
 Pandu passed away and his sons, the Pandavas, were brought up by the blind Dhritarashtra along with his sons known as Kauravas.